Prison experts are stunned and angry that Jeffrey Epstein was taken off suicide watch

 The conditions would have required him to be moved to a special bare-bones cell where he would be outfitted in a tear-resistant one-piece smock and receive stepped-up observation from a staffer or inmate posted outside, according to Lindsay and sources familiar with Epstein’s case.

 But Epstein’s status was changed sometime in the last two weeks for reasons that remain unknown, officials told NBC News.
+Sources familiar with the case say Epstein underwent a psychiatric evaluation and the decision was made to clear him from suicide watch on or around July 29 and returned to a cell in the Special Housing Unit (SHU.)
 The decision would normally have to have been authorized by the jail’s suicide prevention program coordinator, who is ordinarily the institution’s chief psychologist, and approved by the warden.

 Epstein was discovered inside his cell about 6:30 a.m., and some union officials noted that many facilities operate with limited staffing overnight.
 The local federal prison union head in New York has previously complained about staffing shortages at the Metropolitan Correctional Center.